danimatasd/MUJOCO-AIDL/README.md

 The easiest way to run the project is via Google Colab.
 Here you will find direct links to the notebooks.
 Open them and execute the cells.

 Alternatively we have also included a folder with the python files in case you want to download the code and use it in your machine.
-Note that prior adaptation of the code to your machine might be needed beforehand.
+Note that prior adaptation of the code to your machine will be needed beforehand.

 * Half Cheetah (Train/Sweep)